Holding loss definition

 A holding loss is a reduction in the value of an asset that continues to be owned.
 Depending on the circumstances, a holding loss may be recognized by the holder of the asset.
 Alternatively, the loss may not be recognized until the asset is dispositioned at a future date.
 A holding loss cannot be used to offset taxable gains; the related asset must first be sold.
 The owner of an asset may elect to incur a holding loss and not sell an asset, hoping that it will regain the lost value at a later date.

-As an example of a holding loss, an investor holds shares of ABC Corporation for which he paid $10,000.
+Security holding loss.
+An investor holds shares of ABC Corporation for which he paid $10,000.
 The market price of the shares subsequently declines to $7,000.
 The investor continues to hold the shares, so he experiences a holding loss of $3,000.
 The investor cannot recognize this loss as a taxable loss until he sells the shares, at which point he will have realized the loss and can then claim it on his tax return.

 Terms Similar to Holding Loss